**This article was updated in February 2019**

 Will I have to pay tax on my settlement payment?

-Most settlement payments under £30,000 can be made tax-free, but the rules are complex and are changing in April 2018.
+Most settlement payments under £30,000 can be made tax-free.
 The way tax treats notice pay is more complicated and you will need to discuss your particular circumstances with your solicitor.

 Even where the parties are agreed that your settlement payment isn’t taxable, it’s common for employers to ask for a ‘tax indemnity’ as part of the settlement agreement.
 That means if HMRC decide that any tax is due, you will be liable for it.
 The indemnity will usually state that you must reimburse your employer for any tax that HMRC claim from your employer.